francescoagati/LiveScript/README.md

 js = require('../').compile code, {bare: true, expandMacros: true}
 ```

+The `lsc` command supports these features via `--expand-macros`.
+Use
+`--show-expanded` to print the code after macro expansion without compiling.

 ### Community

 If you'd like to chat, drop by [#livescript](irc://irc.freenode.net/livescript) on Freenode IRC.